The rise of remote work in France: facts and figures

 History of Remote Work

 There are many terms to refer to remote work in English.
 In fact, remote work hasn’t always been called remote work.
 In the 1970s, Jack Nilles coined the term telework and telecommuting.
-Telework or teleworking is when someone who takes work home after being at work while telecommuting is when someone works at home instead of commuting to an office building.
+Telework or teleworking is when someone takes work home after being at work while telecommuting is when someone works at home instead of commuting to an office building.

 Remote work is reshaping the way people work and live.
 The traditional workplace is experiencing significant change as new technology and millennials’ requirements are changing the world of remote work.
 On the one hand, technology makes telecommuting easier and more effective than ever before.
 On the other hand, millennials want more freedom and more flexibility.
 They want to work remotely.